CARV-ICS-FORTH/knot/docs/user-guide.md

 ![](images/templates-screen.png)

-New templates are added in Harbor.
+New templates are added in the private or shared `services` folder.
 The template structure is described in the [Service templates](technical-notes.md#service-templates) chapter.

 Files screen
 ------------